brandur/sorg/content/passages/003-koya.md

 stones underfoot look a thousand years old, and the _torii_ arches overhead are timeless.
 Days are spent in perfect tranquility in the fresh mountain air and nights are spent in perfect relaxation at ryokan along the way.
-You feel the country's ancient [_kami_][kami] with every step.
+It's a spiritual experience even for the non-spiritual -- you feel the country's ancient [_kami_][kami] with every step.

 ## Mount Koya & an otherworldly gate (#mount-koya)

 Our journey started at the busy central station in Osaka, where we boarded a train and headed south.
-The dense cityscape began to thin out, then disappear, and a few more people got off at every stop along the way.
-We didn't notice exactly when it happened, but eventually the big city crowd that we'd started with was gone, and we found that we had the train largely to ourselves.
+The dense cityscape began to thin out, then disappear, and a few more passengers got off at every stop along the way.
+We didn't notice exactly when it happened, but eventually the big city crowd that we'd started with was gone, and we had the train largely to ourselves.

 Our first destination was Mount Koya (Kōyasan), a holy mountain with a small Shinto town (Kōya-chō) built high on